 Here’s a psalm that ends without a glimmer of hope.
 Psalm 88 concludes with the psalmist shunned by friends and family, leaving him with darkness as his only companion.
-What happened?
 No happy ending?
 Will find it elsewhere in the Psalms, but not here.